LightFiLimited/lf-documentation/docs/sensors/01_install_planning.md

 ### BASE devices

-The BASE/BASE Pro devices cover a 20m – 30m diameter area for, both,
+The BASE/BASE Pro devices cover a 20m – 30m diameter area for both
-detecting occupancy levels, and receiving signals from LightFi’s wireless sensors.
+detecting occupancy levels and receiving signals from LightFi’s wireless sensors.

 Planning full floor coverage will ensure robustness and future